opulencephp/docs/routing.md

 <h2 id="route-variables">Route Variables</h2>
 Let's say you want to grab a specific user's profile page.
 You'll probably want to structure your URL like "/users/{userId}/profile", where "{userId}" is the Id of the user whose profile we want to view.
 Using a `Router`, the data matched in "{userId}" will be mapped to a parameter in your controller's method named "$userId".

-> **Note**: All non-optional parameters in the controller method must have identically-named route variables.
+> **Note**: This also works for closure controllers.
+All non-optional parameters in the controller method must have identically-named route variables.
 In other words, if your method looks like `function showBook($authorName, $bookTitle = null)`, your path must have a "{authorName}" variable.
 The routes "/authors/{authorName}/books" and "/authors/{authorName}/books/{bookTitle}" would be valid, but "/authors" would not.

 Let's take a look at a full example:
 ```php